oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-create/ai-vision-create.md

 * Completed **Setup environment** and **Setup OCI CLI** lab and already logged into OCI console

+> **Note:**  In this lab, we will use our local desktop or laptop terminal or command prompt to upload images directly to OCI object storage using OCI CLI.
+This lab does not show how to upload images to the OCI cloud shell and, from there, use OCI commands to upload images to OCI object storage.
+Using a local laptop gives us a finer edge in cleaning up the image data and preparing folders locally rather than doing the same on Cloud shell before uploading

 ## Task 1: Data Preparation by Classifying Images.

 1. Create folder **XRayBreastCancer** under this, create two folders **NORMAL\_BREAST** and **BREAST\_WITH\_CANCER**, and place the files in their respective folder